rflare/CampfireClient/README.md

-# BigRus Client
+# Campfire Client

-This is the client for the BigRus project.
+This is the client for the [Campfire project](https://github.com/rflare/CampfireApp.git).
-For the full project, see here https://github.com/rusluck/BigRus